SmithaUpadhyaya/fashion_recommendation_system/README.md

 2) **Imbalance dataset**:
 </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Number of negative candidates was in ratio of 10:1.
 So for a given 1 positive candinates we have 10 negative candidates.
 This ratio is based on the negative candiates we generated.
 Approach that I have used is to ensemble different resampled datasets.
 So we building 10 models that use all the positive candidates and n-differing negative candiates per model.
-Output of the ensemble model is passed to Dense layer to predict if the user will like the item or not
+Output score of the ensemble models is then passed to Dense layer to predict if the user will like the item or not

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="references\Stacked_Ensemble_Merge_model.png"/>